theron-wang/otr4j/README.md

 The code is built using maven.
 The build configuration fails on compiler warnings and performs several types of static analysis.
 Checkstyle verifies the coding style and the same checkstyle configuration file can be used to configure your IDE.
 Although this does not catch all potential issues, I hope it will serve to provide early feedback for code contributions.

-In addition to syntactic correctness checking, we enforce javadoc for anything that is part of the *public* API: _public_ and _protected_ classes methods and fields.
-The rationale for this is that the user of otr4j should expect reasonable information on the logic its able to call.
+In addition to syntactic correctness checking, we enforce javadoc for anything that is part of the public API: _public_ and _protected_ classes methods and fields.
+The rationale is that the user of otr4j should expect reasonable information on the logic its able to call.
 Although some javadoc may still be limited in usefulness, we should aim to use it to clarify everything the user should know in using otr4j.

 ## Setting up your IDE: IntelliJ IDEA